 Waco, TX 76798-XXXX

 The first number 6, 7 or 8, in the box number designates a student.
 The last four digits in the box number and the last four numbers of the zip code are identical to expedite delivery and facilitate mail processing.
 For delivery of packages, use One Bear Place #XXXXX, Waco, TX 76798-XXXX.

 Assignment of Box Numbers

 After confirmation is given that a student will be living in a residence hall, a box number is assigned; and an e-mail giving notification of the box number is sent during the first week of August to the Baylor e-mail address of the student.
-When the student arrives on campus, a mailbox key is issued to the student for a specific mailbox located in the Bill Daniel Student Center or at Brooks.
+When the student arrives on campus, a mailbox key is issued to the student for a specific mailbox located in the Bill Daniel Student Center, Brooks, or East Village.
 Students not receiving notification of box numbers prior to arriving on campus should go to the Mail Services Center to receive their mailbox assignments.

 Each student is issued one mailbox key.
 If the key is lost, the student is charged $5 for a replacement key.
 All replacement keys must be obtained from the Mail Services Center.
 Refunds are not given once the replacement key is issued.